National Archives and Records Administration: History

+J. Franklin Jameson and the American Historical Association campaigned for the creation of the National Archives.

 Originally, each branch and agency of the U.S. government was responsible for maintaining its own documents, which often resulted in the loss and destruction of records.
 Congress created the National Archives Establishment in 1934 to centralize federal record-keeping, with the Archivist of the United States serving as chief administrator.
 R. D. W. Connor was chosen to be the first leader of the organization.

 After a recommendation by the first Hoover Commission in 1949, the National Archives was placed within the newly formed General Services Administration (GSA).
 NARA was officially given its independence from the GSA with the passing of the Records Administration Act of 1984, thus giving birth to the institution that exists today.

-In December 1978, millions of feet of news reels were destroyed in a fire at an offsite location in Suitland, Maryland.
+On December 7, 1978, more than 12.6 million feet of newsreels were destroyed in a fire at an offsite location in Suitland, Maryland.
 The reels, made of exceptionally flammable nitrate material, had been donated previously by Universal Pictures and were stored in special vaults intended to protect against fires.
-In total over 12.6 million feet of film was destroyed.

-In March 2006, it was revealed by the Archivist of the United States in a public hearing that a memorandum of understanding between NARA and various government agencies existed to "reclassify", i.e., withdraw from public access, certain documents in the name of national security, and to do so in a manner such that researchers would not be likely to discover the process (the U.S. reclassification program).
+In March 2006, it was revealed by the Archivist of the United States in a public hearing that a memorandum of understanding between NARA and various government agencies existed to "reclassify," i.e., withdraw from public access, certain documents in the name of national security, and to do so in a manner such that researchers would not be likely to discover the process (the U.S. reclassification program).
 An audit indicated that more than one third withdrawn since 1999 did not contain sensitive information.
 The program was originally scheduled to end in 2007.

 In 2008 the NARA announced that they would not be archiving government websites during transition, after carrying out such crawls in 2000 and 2004.
 The End of Term Web Archive was established in response to this.

 In 2010, Executive Order 13526 created the National Declassification Center to coordinate declassification practices across agencies, provide secure document services to other agencies, and review records in NARA custody for declassification.

 A 2022 report by the National Security Archive revealed that the National Archives budget (when adjusted for inflation) has not increased since 1991 despite the exponential growth of electronic records created by the federal government.